Homemade Chocolate Covered Strawberries are a ridiculously fun, simple, yet gourmet recipe for Valentine’s Day.

 I have a confession: I LOVE chocolate covered strawberries way too much.
 I could eat a million and still want more.
-They’re so beautiful and are bursting with some of my favorite flavors and textures, each bite is pure magic!
+They’re so beautiful and are bursting with some of my favorite flavors and textures from the melted chocolate, each bite is pure magic!

 There’s no reason to spend an arm and a leg on chocolate covered strawberries from a bakery or delivery service when they’re surprisingly easy to make from scratch right at home.